thomasliebgott/PML-skin-cancer-detection/README.txt

 The initial code used for transfer learning is sourced from Sasank Chilamkurthy and can be accessed at: https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html

 To facilitate the project, the dataset "dataverse_files" can be downloaded from: https://arxiv.org/abs/1803.10417.
-The provided images and functions in the "dataverse_files" dataset should be used to augment and complete the existing datasets showcased in the repository.

 The repository includes the lightweight models that have been uploaded for easy access.
 Additionally, the "output" folder contains the various results obtained from training the unloaded models.